RosettaCommons/documentation/scripting_documentation/LoopModeling.md

   whether or not the build step is skipped for that loop.
 These are the same fields that can be specified in a loops file.

+* Any LoopMover: LoopMover subtags given within a LoopModeler tag control the local backbone Monte Carlo moves used in the centroid and fullatom refinement stages.
+For example, this could be used to use backrub instead of KIC in an otherwise default loop modeling simulation.
+The technical definition of a LoopMover is anything in C++ that inherits from LoopMover, but the practical definition is any Mover described on this page.
+You may specify LoopMover tags before, after and/or within the Centroid and Fullatom tags.
+If you specify more than one LoopMover, they will be executed in the order given.
+  If you specify a LoopMover within the Centroid or Fullatom tags, it will only apply to that mode.

 * Build: Configure the build step.
 If "skip" is enabled, none of the loops will be rebuilt.
 You may also provide this tag with any option or subtag that would be understood by LoopBuilder.

-* Any LoopMover: LoopMover subtags given within a LoopModeler tag control the local backbone Monte Carlo moves used in the centroid and fullatom refinement stages.
-For example, this could be used to use backrub instead of KIC in an otherwise default loop modeling simulation.
-The technical definition of a LoopMover is anything in C++ that inherits from LoopMover, but the practical definition is any Mover described on this page.
-If you specify more than one LoopMover, they will be executed in the order specified.
-If you only want to specify a backbone move for either centroid or fullatom mode, specify your LoopMover inside the Centroid or Fullatom subtag.

 * Centroid: Configure the centroid refinement step.
 If "skip" is enabled, this step will be skipped.
 You may also provide this tag with any option or